reconengine/docs.reconengine.ai/source/docs/laravel/configuration.md

 #### Adding records via Query

-If you would like to add a collection of models to Recon via an Eloquent query, you main chain the `trainable` method onto the Eloquent query.
+If you would like to add a collection of models to Recon via an Eloquent query, you may chain the `trainable` method onto the Eloquent query.
 The trainable method will chunk the results of the query and store them in Recon.
 Again, if you have configured Recon to use queues, all of the chunks will be imported in the background by your queue workers:

 ```php